I. Learning by Design: Principles and Knowledge Processes

 - analyze meanings functionally (focusing on structure and function, establishing logical connections) and critically (evaluating different perspectives, interests, and motives); and

-- applying meanings appropriately (engaging in real-life applications of knowledge) and creatively (applying new knowledge in innovative and creative ways) (Kalantzis & Cope 2010, 2012).
+- apply meanings appropriately (engaging in real-life applications of knowledge) and creatively (applying new knowledge in innovative and creative ways) (Kalantzis & Cope 2010, 2012).

-- Schematic representation of the eight knowledge processes:
+- Link to a visual representation of the eight knowledge processes: http://bit.ly/KnowledgeProcesses.

 Los procesos de conocimiento (en español)

-If you want to learn more about Learning by Design, we recommend the following resources:
+If you want to learn more about Learning by Design and second/heritage language learning, we recommend the following resources:

-- Video presentation on multiliteracies by Dr. Mary Kalantzis and Dr. Bill Cope: https://www.coerll.utexas.edu/coerll/multiliteracies-cope-kalantzis
+- A video presentation on multiliteracies (http://bit.ly/LbyDPresentation) by Dr. Mary Kalantzis and Dr. Bill Cope

-- Video presentation on Learning by Design and materials development by Dr. Gabriela C. Zapata: https://www.youtube.com/watch?v=CRlHWxJIXmw
+- A video presentation on Learning by Design and materials development (http://bit.ly/LbyDZapataPres) by Dr. Gabriela C. Zapata

 Kalantzis, M., & Cope, B. (2010).
 The teacher as designer: Pedagogy in the new media age.
 E-learning and Digital Media, 7(3), 200-222.